babyloniaapp/docs/logs.md

 01.06.22 - We hired a GitHub specialist to trim and organize our documents and projects neatly. \
 01.06.22 - The voice-intro is live on the main page. \
 01.06.22 - Team fixed a problem on the POOL page, where the chain selector networks could not be edited manually. \
-01.06.22 - The Crowdsale #1 voice-over project is out and posted on the twitter and Instragram pages.
+01.06.22 - The Crowdsale #1 voice-over project is out and posted on the twitter and Instagram pages.

 ---

-31.05.22 - The second voice-over project is ready, we prepared a promotional piece in English and Chinesse and soon will be published. \
+31.05.22 - The second voice-over project is ready, we prepared a promotional piece in English and Chinese and soon will be published. \
-31.05.22 - Team worked on some updates on the mainpage, to play the introduction to Babylonia on the front page, in the que to be deployed.
+31.05.22 - Team worked on some updates on the main page, to play the introduction to Babylonia on the front page, in the quo to be deployed.

 ---